Vini2/Vini2/README.md

 ### Hi there 👋

-I’m Vijini Mallawaarachchi—I’m a software engineer, a researcher, a hodophile and a blogger.

-I’m a Ph.D. student at the [School of Computing](https://cs.anu.edu.au/) at the [Australian National University](https://www.anu.edu.au/) in Canberra, Australia.
+I’m Vijini Mallawaarachchi—I’m a Ph.D. student at the [School of Computing](https://cs.anu.edu.au/) at the [Australian National University](https://www.anu.edu.au/) in Canberra, Australia.
+I enjoy writing code, reading and blogging.

+My current research work is focused on algorithms and computational models related to metagenomics binning.
+Metagenomics involves the study of various genetic material obtained from the genomes found in microbial communities.
+A microbial community can contain a large number of organisms.
+My work focuses on developing methods and tools to investigate the taxonomic structure of a given metagenomic sample.

-- 🔭 I’m currently working on metagenomics
+- 🔭 I’m currently working on metagenomics binning
 - 🌱 I’m currently learning graph algorithms
 - 📫 How to reach me: viji.mallawaarachchi@gmail.com
+- 🏠 Check out my personal website: (vijinimallawaarachchi.com)[https://vijinimallawaarachchi.com/]

 ![Vini2's github stats](https://github-readme-stats.vercel.app/api?username=Vini2&show_icons=true&theme=buefy)